bobvantiel/bobvantiel.github.io/menu/publications.md

 **2021**

 * **Bob van Tiel**, Michael Franke, and Uli Sauerland. <a href="https://bobvantiel.github.io/docs/ProbabilisticPragmatics.pdf" target="_blank">Probabilistic pragmatics explains gradience and focality in natural language quantification</a>.
-Proceedings of the National Academy of Sciences, 118, e2005453118.
+Proceedings of the National Academy of Sciences, 118, e2005453118. (<a href="https://vimeo.com/516752288" target="_blank">Video abstract</a>)

 * **Bob van Tiel** and Elizabeth Pankratz. <a href="https://www.glossa-journal.org/articles/10.5334/gjgl.1457/" target="_blank">Adjectival polarity and the processing of scalar inferences</a>.
 Glossa, 6, 32.